-- Students who have attempted but not passed a course may repeat the course two additional times (three total attempts). - The highest grade received on the repeated courses becomes the final grade and supersedes all other grades for that course.
+- Students who previously passed a course may only repeat that course one additional time (two total attempts). - Students who have attempted but not passed a course may repeat the course two additional times (three total attempts). - The highest grade received on the repeated courses becomes the final grade and supersedes all other grades for that course.
 It will replace all other grades for that course in the CGPA calculation. - All final grades are reflected on the official transcript; repeated courses are designated by "". - Students who do not successfully pass a required course three times will be dismissed from the program.
 Students dismissed from a program for failing a required course three times cannot be readmitted into the same program or into another program that requires the same course. - All program-specific grading requirements and restrictions on course repeats stipulated by state regulatory and accrediting bodies or the campus catalog must be followed. - Repeated courses must be paid for by the student.